Langhorne Library

-The Langhorne Library is an historic, American library building that is located in Langhorne, Bucks County, Pennsylvania.
+The Langhorne Library is an historic library building in Langhorne, Bucks County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1986, is located in the Langhorne Historic District, which was added to the register in 1987.

 History and architectural features

 Built in 1888, this historic structure is a cruciform-shaped, one-and-three-quarter-story, brick structure that was designed in a Victorian-Romanesque Revival style.
 It has a steep, slate covered hipped roof, a narrow cross-gable over the entrance, and smaller gables.
 The building also features pilasters with terra cotta capitals and terra cotta decorative panels.
 It housed the public library until the 1970s, after which it became home to the Historic Langhorne Association.
 It continues to house a local history reference library and museum.

-It was added to the National Register of Historic Places in 1986.
-It is located in the Langhorne Historic District, listed in 1987.